-REFUND POLICY (Cosmetology and Barber):
+REFUND POLICY:

 - 1. If a student (or in the case of a student under legal age, his/her parent or guardian) cancels his/her contract and demands his/her money back in writing within three business days of the clocking of the enrollment agreement, all monies collected by the school shall be refunded.
-The cancellation date will be determined by the postmark on written notification or the date said information is delivered to the school's administration in person.
+The cancellation date will be determined by the postmark on written notification or the date said information is delivered to the school's administration in person, whichever is earlier.
 This policy applies regardless of whether or not the student has actually started training.
-This policy applies to all terminations, for any reason, by either party, including student decision, course or program cancellation, or school closure. - 2.
-If a student cancels his enrollment after three business days after the signing of the enrollment agreement, but prior to entering classes, he shall be entitled to a refund of all monies paid to the school less the registration fee of \$100.00 for the Managing Cosmetologist, Managing Esthetician, Managing Manicurist, Combination Managing Esthetics & Managing Manicurist, and Massage Therapy courses and a registration fee of \$50.00 for the Manager course. - 3.
-For students who receive Federal financial aid and enroll in and begin classes, the school will calculate the Federal Return of Title IV Aid to determine how much Pell Grant funds must be returned to the Department of Education.
+This policy applies to all terminations, for any reason, by either party, including student decision, course or program cancellation, or school closure.
+This policy complies with the mandated policy. - 2.
+If a student cancels his enrollment after three business days after the signing of the enrollment agreement, but prior to entering classes, he shall be entitled to a refund of all monies paid to the school less the registration fee of \$100.00 for the Advanced Cosmetologist , Cosmetologist , Advanced Esthetician, Advanced Manicurist, Combination Advanced Esthetics & Advanced Manicurist, Barbering, and Cosmetologist Advanced courses. - 3.
+For students who receive Federal financial aid and enroll in and begin classes, the school will calculate the Federal Return of Title IV Aid to determine how much Pell Grant and Title IV funds must be returned to the Department of Education.
 The school will then calculate a refund using the school's refund method to determine the total charges the student owes.
 The school will then deduct the net amount of financial aid and any cash payments from what the student owes to determine the balance the student owes, if any.
 If a balance remains (this includes cash students), the student must pay the amount due or make satisfactory payment arrangements with the school within 30 days or the student's account will be turned over to an independent collection agency.
 For cash students, the school will calculate a refund using the school's refund method to determine the total charges the student owes and deduct any cash payments to determine the balance due, if any.
 If a credit balance occurs on a student account, it will be refunded to the student within 14 days.

-School Refund Method Return of Title IV Aid Scheduled Hrs.
-Elapsed Amount of tuition Example - 80 hrs. scheduled to complete In Program owed to school in 1800-hr program 0.001% to 4.9% 20% Financial aid disbursed \$ 6407.00 5% to 9.9% 30% Return of funds to ED - 5254.00 10% to 14.9% 40% Net Amount \$ 1153.00 15% to 24.9% 45% Total charges owed \$4665.00 25% to 49.9% 70% Financial aid applied - 1153.
-00 50% and over 100% Amount student owes \$ 3512.00
+Any monies due a student who withdraws from the institution shall be refunded within 45 days of a determination that a student has withdrawn, whether officially or unofficially.

+School Refund Method

+Scheduled Hrs.
+Elapsed in Program Amount of Tuition Owed to School

+0.001% to 4.9% 20%

+5% to 9.9% 30%

+10% to 14.9% 40%

+15% to 24.9% 45%

+25% to 49.9% 70%

+50% and over 100%